glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 glw_from_pool = base_overperformance * pool_net_assets / pool_net_deposits
 ```

-The number of GLW rewards recovered from the farm's own vault is equal to the
+The number of $ASSET rewards recovered from the farm's own vault is equal to the
 total rewards minus the glw recovered from the pool.

 ### The Per-Farm Visualization